LibertyDSNP/spec/pages/DSNP/AttributeSets.md

 The schema for an attribute set type may be defined using the format described in the Verifiable Credential JSON Schemas proposal.
 This format provides a metadata wrapper around a JSON schema document.

-Empty schemas (Verifiable Credential Schema Documents with `"schema": {}`) are allowed; however, schemaless attribute set types may be preferred in this situation.
+Empty schemas (Verifiable Credential Schema Documents with `"jsonSchema": {}`) are allowed; however, schemaless attribute set types may be preferred in this situation.
 Empty schemas are useful in situations where no attribute data fields are relevant but the schema author wishes to assert authorship.

 A DSNP Verifiable Credential Schema Document MUST contain the following fields: